polyneme/dagster-ads/README.md

 If you want to enable Dagster [Schedules](https://docs.dagster.io/concepts/partitions-schedules-sensors/schedules) or [Sensors](https://docs.dagster.io/concepts/partitions-schedules-sensors/sensors) for your jobs, the [Dagster Daemon](https://docs.dagster.io/deployment/dagster-daemon) process must be running.
 This is done automatically when you run `dagster dev`.

 Once your Dagster Daemon is running, you can start turning on schedules and sensors for your jobs.

-## Deploy on Dagster Cloud

-The easiest way to deploy your Dagster project is to use Dagster Cloud.

-Check out the [Dagster Cloud Documentation](https://docs.dagster.cloud) to learn more.